Michał Żewłakow: Post-playing career

 Immediately after retiring at the end of the 2012–13 season, Żewłakow joined Legia Warsaw's executive staff as head of the scouting department, before being appointed sporting director in 2015.

 Responsible for Legia's transfer activity, he oversaw the signings of Kasper Hämäläinen, Vadis Odjidja-Ofoe, Thibault Moulin, Krzysztof Mączyński, returns of Miroslav Radović, Artur Jędrzejczyk and Iñaki Astiz, among others.
 He left Legia on 13 September 2017, having helped win two league titles, one national cup and reach the 2016–17 UEFA Champions League group stage.

 In June 2018, Żewłakow was appointed sporting director of fellow Ekstraklasa club Zagłębie Lubin, where he supervised the signings of players such as Damjan Bohar, Patryk Szysz, Saša Živec, and the appointment of Martin Ševela as manager.
 He left his post at the end of 2019.

 On 19 August 2020, he joined Canal+ Sport's coverage team as a pundit and co-commentator.

 On 3 November 2020, Żewłakow was announced as the new sporting director of II liga side Motor Lublin, a role he would hold concurrently with his position at Canal+.
 He left the club by mutual consent on 8 November 2021.

 On 27 March 2025, Legia Warsaw confirmed that Żewłakow would be returning to the role of sporting director at the club, on a deal until the end of the 2026–27 season.
+He occupied this post until 25 May 2026.

 Personal life

 Michał Żewłakow has a twin brother, Marcin, who played as a striker.
 They became the first twins ever to play together for Poland when they were picked in the starting lineup to face France in February 2000 and were teammates at the 2002 World Cup.

+His son, Jakub, is also a professional footballer, who plays for Legia Warsaw.